 Clinicals take place in a variety of hospitals throughout Metro Vancouver, and students are required to change hospitals several times during the program.
 Hours of work often make travel to and from hospitals difficult without the use of a car.

-During the home care clinical rotation, daily travel and transportation of equipment to several homes or agencies in the community is required.Top
+During the home care clinical rotation, daily travel and transportation of equipment to several homes or agencies in the community may be required.Top

-In partnership with the Aboriginal Services department, the BSN
+In partnership with the Indigenous Services department, the BSN

 program has formed the BSN Indigenization Circle working group.
 The circle’s vision is “Reconciliation in Action” and this team actively works to promote reconciliation activities for students and faculty.
 The goal is to indigenize the BSN program by welcoming and working with indigenous students.
 By improving how we recruit, support and successfully graduate indigenous students, as well as recruit and